-An excel spreadsheet provides data on all law enforcement facilities and jails in the universe; the compliance monitoring coordinator continually updates this data file that includes information compiled from the agency data forms and most recent onsite monitoring reports from inspections conducted.
+An excel spreadsheet provides data on all law enforcement facilities and jails in the universe; the compliance monitoring coordinator continually updates this data file that includes information compiled from the most recent onsite monitoring reports from inspections conducted, and from updates regarding facility classification reported on the 6-month surveys.
 This spreadsheet provides the agency's classification information, county location, as well as the date of the last monitoring visit and next scheduled visit (and compliance monitor assigned).

-Additionally, a table in Word format is accordingly updated to record any changes to facility classification that provides a summary of the following categories: Facilities that are secure and hold, with breakdowns by city and county lockups, city jails/holding facilities, and county jails; a list of all secure facilities that do not hold juveniles by policy; and a list of all non secure law enforcement facilities (alpha by agency).
+Additionally, a table in Word format is accordingly updated to record any changes to facility classification that provides a summary of the following categories: Facilities that are secure and hold, with breakdowns by city and county lockups, city jails/holding facilities, and county jails; a list of all secure facilities that do not hold juveniles by policy; and a list of all non-secure law enforcement facilities (alpha by agency).